 The cherry blossoms can be seen all around the city as there have been multiple planting projects throughout the years.
 But, as you can probably imagine, you will find the highest concentration of trees around the tidal basin.
 Besides the area being awash with billowy pink blooms, this is a very walkable route.
 It takes you close to some of the city’s highlights including the Jefferson Memorial, Dr. Martin Luther King, Jr. Memorial, the Franklin Delano Roosevelt Memorial, as well as the Japanese Pagoda and Japanese Lantern.
 Additionally, the Washington Monument and the Lincoln Memorial, are both within walking distance, as is the World War II Memorial and the Vietnam Memorial (near the Lincoln Memorial Reflecting Pool).

 When Is Cherry Blossom Season in DC?

 Peak dates change from year to year and are highly dependent on the weather.
-This year’s predicted cherry blossom peak bloom as of this writing is April 3rd to 6tt.
+This year’s predicted cherry blossom peak bloom as of this writing is April 3rd to 6th (UPDATE: The trees hit peak on April 1, 2019).
 For the most up to date cherry blossom forecast check Cherry Blossom Watch for the National Park Service’s prediction.